Interpretations of the cosmic ray secondary-to-primary ratios measured by DAMPE: Implications on other secondary particles

 The effects on the production of secondary boron nuclei are also expected to imprint on other secondary particles, such as antiprotons and positrons.
 Of particular interests is that antiprotons and positrons are widely employed to search for dark matter annihilation or decay.
 It is thus necessary to investigate how the change of the boron production or propagation affects the predictions of secondary antiprotons and positrons.

 Using the propagation parameters given in Table \ref{table:prop}, we adjust slightly the injection spectral parameters to match the wide-band measurements of protons and helium nuclei by Voyager, AMS-02, and DAMPE \cite{2016ApJ...831...18C,2015PhRvL.114q1103A,2019SciA....5.3793A, 2017PhRvL.119y1101A,2021PhRvL.126t1102A}, and then calculate the spectra of antiprotons and positrons.
 The results are shown in Fig.~\ref{fig:pbar_pos}.
-The left panels correspond to models B, B$'$, D, and E which represent the propagation effect, while the right panels correspond to models F and G which represent the source effect.
+The left panels correspond to models B, B$'$, D, and E which represent the class driven by propagation effects, while the right panels correspond to models F and G which represent the class driven by source effects.

 As can be seen from the plot, the propagation effect will in general result in a hardening of the antiproton spectrum above a few hundred GV rigidity, similar with the B/C and B/O ratios.
 The source effect is somehow different, due to different kinematics of the production of boron nuclei, antiprotons, and positrons.
 The inelasticity parameter, describing the fraction of energy of the parent particle carried away by the secondary particle, is about 1 for boron nuclei, 0.17 for antiprotons, and 0.05 for positrons.
 Therefore we see that the effect of secondary production at sources start to appear at lower energy for antiprotons than that for boron, which results in slight excess of antiprotons above 20 GeV.
 At low energies, we note that most of the model calculations are lower than measured antiproton fluxes\footnote{See for example, a dark matter annihilation explanation of this potential excess \cite{2017PhRvL.118s1101C,2022PhRvL.129i1802F}.}.
 This is consistent with previous studies that the model with significant re-acceleration would under-predict low-energy antiprotons \cite{2003ApJ...586.1050M,2017PhRvD..95h3007Y}, likely due to a smaller $\delta$ value in such models.
 If the re-acceleration is weaker (model B$'$) or there is no re-acceleration (model E), the low-energy antiproton deficit is less significant.
 We should bear in mind that uncertainties of the inelastic hadronic interaction cross section to produce antiprotons may need to be considered when quantitative comparisons are performed.